-Zero grinned from ear-to-ear.
-He pulled out a special type of paper that he kept in his Zenith pouch.
-A magical paper that has been soaked in holy water, prayed upon for ninety days by a Bishop of Infinity three times, and kept in the holy sanctuary for seven years.
+Zero grinned from ear to ear.
+He pulled out a special type of paper in his Zenith pouch.
+A magical paper has been soaked in holy water, prayed upon for ninety days by a Bishop of Infinity three times, and kept in the holy sanctuary for seven years.
 Blessing one paper was difficult in itself.
-It was the paper where the Contract of Infinity was supposed to be written on.
+It was the paper on which the Contract of Infinity was supposed to be written.
 Not only that, he had a couple more stashed away in his Zenith pouch for later use.

-With a feathered pen in hand, Zero quickly went into work jotting down the contract between M2 and him.
-Even the pen he was was using was blessed by the God.
-To obtain the paper was an ordeal in itself.
-To go through a thirty day process was a pain in the butt, but it did not take to long to accomplish.
+With a feathered pen in hand, Zero quickly went into work, jotting down the contract between M2 and him.
+God blessed even the pen he was using.
+Obtaining the paper was an ordeal in itself.
+To go through a thirty-day process was a pain in the butt, but it did not take too long to accomplish.

 “Here.”
 Zero handed him the paper and a pen.
 He had signed the contract at the end.

-“I do agree with most of what you have written, it’s just a couple are a bit too constraining.
-You definitely know how to make contracts.”
+“I agree with most of what you have written; it’s just a couple that is slightly too constraining.
+You know how to make contracts.”

 “Not talking about the information one has obtained in the third access pass.”